How to Avoid Common AI Scams

 Key Takeaways

-• Cybersecurity organizations also increasingly rely on AI to help flag suspicious data and detect or thwart attacks.
+• Cybersecurity organizations also increasingly rely on AI to help flag suspicious data to detect or thwart attacks.

-If you recently used your car’s GPS system, relied on auto-correct when writing an email or conducted an online search, chances are you’ve experienced artificial intelligence (AI).
+If you recently used your car’s GPS system, auto-correct when writing an email or ChatGPT to ask a question, you’ve leveraged artificial intelligence (AI).

 AI is a broad term that refers to the science of simulating human intelligence in machines with the goal of enabling them to think like us and mimic our actions.
-This would allow AI machines to perform tasks that previously only human beings could handle.
-For some tasks, AI may even surpass human beings.
+This would allow AI to perform tasks that previously only human beings could handle, or in some cases, surpass human beings’ capabilities.

 Unfortunately, cybercriminals are relentless and resourceful.
-Let’s look at several ways they’re using AI for their own benefit:
+Let’s look at four ways they’re using AI for their own benefit and how you can avoid common scams.

 1. 1